Modular CSS

 From this article you will learn:

-Working with styles usually follows the same pattern.
-At the beginning, we have plenty of ideas, motivation, and declarations about how great it will be this time.
-After all, previous projects gave us a lot of experience, yet the styling often didn’t turn out great.
+Work with styles looks the same usually.
+At the beginning we have a lot of idea, motivations and declarations how to make them great.
+Previous projects gave us much experience, but css styles finally weren't best.
 Why?
-Because the project time was limited.
-Because the requirements changed.
-Because the client changed the concept.
-Because the business realized the project was already over budget, and the time for improving quality had to be reduced.
-So, we start a new project, create the necessary files, and this rollercoaster begins another ride – sadly, on the same track.
-To be more specific, the project was probably fine, but our satisfaction with the code quality was not as high.
-And it probably never will be…
+Because time for the project was limited.
+Because requirements changed.
+Because client changed the concept.
+Because bussiness realized that project is already overestimated and time for improvements and quality should be cutted.
+So now we start from the scratch, we create new files and this rollercoaster takes us to new adventure - sadly same track.
+To be more specific, project probably was ok, but our satisfaction from code quality weren't so.
+And it always wouldn't be...

 The problem with CSS is that it’s too flexible.
 It allows us to organize our code as we want, without any architectural restrictions.
 All we need is a few basic rules, and we can start coding (sometimes even without them).
 Of course, the programming world is looking for solutions that could transform CSS into something more predictable and less prone to errors.
 And yes, we’ve even found the answer: modules.